× Home Categories Reviews About

 Pitch

-The act of setting up a tent.
-Also refers to the designated spot on a campsite where you set up your tent.
+The act of setting up a tent, or the designated spot on a campsite.

 Pod Tent

-A large tent with a central living area and one or more separate bedroom 'pods' branching off it.
-Great for family groups wanting some privacy.
+A large tent with a central living area and separate bedroom 'pods'.

 Polycotton